Blockchains-Princeton/COS-ECE470-fa2023/Project2/README.md

 If in _log.txt_ you cannot see the correct log; your zip file may have incorrect directories that prevents the auto-grader from compiling.

 ## Double check (windows)
 Similar to the Unix double-checking auto-grader, we have provided `autograder_windows.bat`.
-First, you need to unzip your netid.zip file manually and put the `COS-ECE470-fa2022-main` folder inside a folder named after your netid.
+First, you need to unzip your netid1_netid2_netid3.zip file manually and put the `COS-ECE470-fa2023-main` folder inside a folder named after your netid.
 Put the folder `your-netid` in the a new folder containing [autograder.sh](autograder.sh) and [add_test.py](add_test.py).
-Make sure that `Cargo.toml` and `src/` is in `your-netid/COS-ECE470-fa2022-main`.
+Make sure that `Cargo.toml` and `src/` is in `your-netid/COS-ECE470-fa2023-main`.
 Then double click `autograder_windows.bat`, enter your netid as instructed, and the result will be shown in a cmd window.

 You need to install `python3` to run it.